HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 #### RC2) 220401

-##### RC2.1) Initialization and reset methods of user-defined temporary variables
+##### RC2.1) Initialization and Reset Methods of User-Defined Temporary Variables

 Use `temporarily` to create or reset a temporary variable.

 The name of the temporary variable can be specified in `as` or `at` of the `init` tag.

-Locally named variables can be referenced directly using their names, and have a higher name lookup priority than static variables.
+Locally name variables can be referenced directly using their names, and have a higher name lookup priority than static variables.

 Clearly distinguish static named variables from locally named variables.

 Related chapters:

 - [2.1.6) Variables] (#216-Variables)
-- [2.5.1) `init` label] (#251-init-label)
+- [2.5.1) `init` tag] (#251-init-tag)
 - [2.1.14) Adverb attributes] (#2114-adverb attributes)

-##### RC2.2) Adjust the description syntax of dynamic object methods
+##### RC2.2) Adjust the Description Syntax of Dynamic Object Methods

-Adjusted the description syntax of dynamic object methods to be more rigorous.
+Adjust the description syntax of dynamic object methods to be more rigorous.

 Related chapters: